edbit-dk/wishy/README.md

-# whishlist
+# Wishy
-Whishlist.
+Whishlists.
 For all events.